High tech gadgets used to trigger medieval weapon

-Competing teams launched oranges and colored balls at a target, and with a larger machine Google built for demonstration purposes, squashes, melons and bags of flour.
+Competing teams launched oranges and coloured balls at a target, and with a larger machine Google built for demonstration purposes, squashes, melons and bags of flour.

 "We're playing real-life Angry Birds," said Eric Wages, data center operations manager, referring to the iPhone and Android game in which angry birds are flung at pigs.

 The Citadel Cadet Chapter of the American Society of Civil Engineers won the trophy for the best of the college and professional teams.

 - Man called Bitcoin's father denies ties, leads LA car chase